top of page

 The adjective 'surreptitious' has its etymological origins in the Latin word 'surrepticius,' which is derived from 'surreptus,' the past participle of 'surrepere,' meaning 'to creep secretly' or 'to steal in stealthily.'
 Therefore, 'surreptitious' etymologically conveys the idea of actions carried out in a secretive or stealthy manner, often with the intent to avoid detection or to prevent drawing attention to oneself.
 The term 'surreptitious' emphasizes the element of stealth and concealment, reflecting actions that are done quietly or covertly, as if one were figuratively creeping in the shadows to achieve a hidden objective.
 Its etymology underscores the notion of actions taken with great care to remain unnoticed or unobserved.

-Quiz: Find the meaning of surreptitious
+Find the correct meaning of the adjective surreptitious:

 Try Again!